Surplus Property & Computer Disposal Policy

 EXCESS PROPERTY DISPOSITION

 Wherever possible, we reassign and reuse items declared excess by other departments.
-If no campus reuse is identified, the Director of Center for Print Production or Facilities Purchasing Manager have the sole authority to dispose of surplus property.
+If no campus reuse is identified, the Director of Procurement or Sourcing Manager have the sole authority to dispose of surplus property.
 Please contact them to discuss your needs.

 Some exceptions will be made for excess Bookstore inventory and library books which may be traded, exchanged, or returned by the respective manager or director without the involvement of the purchasing department.
 If other opportunities exist to trade in surplus items to offset the purchase cost of replacements, these should be discussed with either the Director of Procurement.